codio-content/Crunch-Basics/.guides/content/Editing---Running-26b7.md

 ## Run mode
 Rather than stepping through, you can also let the program run at full speed by pressing the Run button in the button panel on the right of Crunch.

-You can do this directly from edit mode or when already stepping (explained below) through the code.
+You can do this directly from edit mode or when already stepping through the code.

 ## Edit Mode
 You can edit your code from the main edit screen.
 If you see a Stop button enabled, then press it to return to edit mode.